On the complexity of symmetric vs. functional PCSPs: Introduction

 Brakensiek and Guruswami classified $\PCSP(\A,\B)$ for all Boolean symmetric structures $\A$ and $\B$ with disequalities~\cite{BG21:sicomp}.
 Ficak, Kozik, Ol\v{s}{\'a}k, and Stankiewicz generalised this result by classifying $\PCSP(\A,\B)$ for all Boolean symmetric structures $\A$ and $\B$~\cite{Ficak19:icalp}.

 Barto, Battistelli, and Berg~\cite{Barto21:stacs} studied symmetric PCSPs on non-Boolean domains and in particular PCSPs of the form $\PCSP(\inn{1}{3},\B)$, where $\B$ contains a single ternary relation over the domain $\{0,1,\ldots,d-1\}$.
 For $d=2$, a complete classification $\PCSP(\inn{1}{3},\B)$ is known~\cite{BG21:sicomp,Ficak19:icalp}.
 For $d=3$, Barto et al.~\cite{Barto21:stacs} managed to classify all but one structure $\B$.
 The remaining open case of ``linearly ordered colouring'' inspired further investigation in~\cite{NZ22:toct}.
 For $d=4$, Barto et al.~\cite{Barto21:stacs} obtained partial results.
 In particular, for certain structures $\B$ they managed to rule out the applicability of the $\BLPAIP$ algorithm from~\cite{BGWZ}.
-The significance of $\BLPAIP$ here is that it is the strongest known algorithm for PCSPs for which a characterisation of its power is known both in terms of a minion and also in terms of polymorphism identities.
+The significance of $\BLPAIP$ here is that it is the strongest known algorithm for PCSPs for which a characterisation of its power is known both in terms of a minion\footnote{We will only use polymorphism minions~\cite{BBKO21} in this paper.
+More general minions capture not only the power of $\BLPAIP$~\cite{BGWZ} but also the power of the $\CLAP$ algorithm~\cite{cz23sicomp:clap}.} and also in terms of polymorphism identities, cf.~\cite{BGWZ} for details.
+Furthermore, $\BLPAIP$ solves all currently known tractable Boolean PCSPs~\cite{Ficak19:icalp,BGWZ}.
 This suggests that those cases are \NP-hard (or new algorithmic techniques are needed).

 \paragraph{Contributions.} We continue the work from~\cite{BG21:sicomp,Ficak19:icalp} and~\cite{Barto21:stacs} and focus on promise constraint satisfaction problems of the form $\PCSP(\A,\B)$, where $\A$ is symmetric and $\B$ is over an arbitrary finite domain.\footnote{All structures in this article can be assumed to be finite unless they are explicitly stated to be infinite.} Since the template $\A$ is symmetric, we can assume without loss of generality that $\B$ is symmetric, as observed in~\cite{Barto21:stacs} and in~\cite{bz22:ic}.\footnote{In detail, for any symmetric $\A$ and (not necessarily symmetric) $\B$ with $\A\to\B$, there is a symmetric $\B'$ with $\A\to\B'$ such that $\PCSP(\A,\B)$ and $\PCSP(\A,\B')$ are polynomial-time equivalent~\cite{Barto21:stacs,bz22:ic}.
 This $\B'$ is the largest symmetric substructure of $\B$.
 Observe that a functional structure has functional substructures, so if $\B$ is functional then $\B'$ remains functional.}